jeffersonlam/firebaseclicker/README.md

 1. How to deploy a firebase app
 1. How to set a custom subdomain for a firebase app
 1. How to use cloud functions to make DB queries
+1. How to secure a cloud function with a key
 1. How to set up a cron job